arashmanteghi/modalian/README.md

 # Modalian

-Modalian is a simple react component.
+Modalian is a simple react modal component.
 You can visit [online Demo](https://arashmanteghi.github.io/modalian/)

 ## Install